 Reduced tillage and no-till are foundational practices in both RA and CA. Numerous meta-analyses show that, relative to conventional inversion tillage, no-till tends to increase SOC in surface layers, though whole-profile gains are smaller and context-dependent.
-A recent global meta-analysis found that CA can maintain or modestly increase SOC while stabilising yields in many regions, with stronger effects in dry climates and fine-textured soils (Sun et al., 2020).
-Field comparisons from smallholder systems in Malawi indicate that CA fields, particularly those with long-term adoption and residue retention, have higher SOC, better aggregation and improved infiltration relative to neighbouring conventionally tilled plots (Manzeke-Kangara et al., 2025).
+A recent global meta-analysis found that CA can maintain or modestly increase SOC while stabilising yields in many regions, with stronger effects in dry climates and fine-textured soils (Sun and al., 2020).
+Field comparisons from smallholder systems in Malawi indicate that CA fields, particularly those with long-term adoption and residue retention, have higher SOC, better aggregation and improved infiltration relative to neighbouring conventionally tilled plots (Manzeke-Kangara and al., 2025).

 However, SOC responses to reduced tillage alone are often modest, especially when residues are removed and rotations remain simple.
-Earlier claims of large sequestration rates under no-till have been challenged once SOC is measured to depth and corrected for bulk density (Powlson et al., 2011).
+Earlier claims of large sequestration rates under no-till have been challenged once SOC is measured to depth and corrected for bulk density (Powlson and al., 2011).
 Recent work reinforces that conservation tillage delivers the most substantial SOC benefits when combined with continuous residue cover and diversified rotations – that is, when adopted as part of a full CA or RA system rather than as a single practice.

-Meta-analyses focused specifically on SOC under CA suggest that gains of a few tenths of a tonne of carbon per hectare per year are typical, with higher rates in degraded or newly converted soils (Nthebere et al., 2024).
+Meta-analyses focused specifically on SOC under CA suggest that gains of a few tenths of a tonne of carbon per hectare per year are typical, with higher rates in degraded or newly converted soils (Nthebere and al., 2024).
 In many temperate systems, CA may be better understood as a strategy for maintaining SOC and reducing erosion rather than dramatically increasing stocks beyond historical levels.
 Nevertheless, by reducing disturbance and erosion losses, conservation tillage is a critical component of climate-aligned farming systems, particularly when integrated with other practices that increase carbon inputs.

 3.2.
 Cover crops and diversified rotations

 Cover crops are among the most consistently beneficial practices for building SOC in croplands.
-A global meta-analysis of cover cropping found that, on average, cover crops increased SOC stocks and improved multiple soil health indicators without reducing cash crop yields, although responses varied by climate zone and cover crop type (Jian et al., 2020).
-More recent synthesis work has shown that cover crops can substantially increase soil carbon inputs through both above- and below-ground biomass, and that mixtures of functional groups (e.g., grasses and legumes) often outperform monocultures in terms of SOC gains and nutrient management (He et al., 2025; Vendig et al., 2023).
+A global meta-analysis of cover cropping found that, on average, cover crops increased SOC stocks and improved multiple soil health indicators without reducing cash crop yields, although responses varied by climate zone and cover crop type (Jian and al., 2020).
+More recent synthesis work has shown that cover crops can substantially increase soil carbon inputs through both above- and below-ground biomass, and that mixtures of functional groups (e.g., grasses and legumes) often outperform monocultures in terms of SOC gains and nutrient management (He and al., 2025; Vendig and al., 2023).

-Oldfield et al. (2019) compiled thousands of observations across systems and found that higher soil organic matter is generally associated with higher yields, particularly where nitrogen inputs are moderate.
-Their meta-analysis suggests that building SOC through practices such as cover cropping and residue retention can reduce the need for additional nitrogen fertiliser at low to moderate input levels, though SOC is not a full substitute for nutrient inputs in high-yielding systems.
-Long-term experiments similarly show that increases in soil organic matter are associated with improved yield stability and resilience to weather shocks, even when mean yields increase only modestly (Kätterer et al., 2024).
+Oldfield and al. (2019) compiled thousands of observations across systems and found that higher soil organic matter is generally associated with higher yields, particularly where nitrogen inputs are moderate.
+Their meta-analysis suggests that building SOC through practices such as cover cropping and residue retention can reduce the need for additional nitrogen fertilizer at low to moderate input levels, though SOC is not a full substitute for nutrient inputs in high-yielding systems.
+Long-term experiments similarly show that increases in soil organic matter are associated with improved yield stability and resilience to weather shocks, even when mean yields increase only modestly (Kätterer and al., 2024).

 From a regenerative perspective, cover crops also contribute to biodiversity and pest regulation, which may indirectly support yields and reduce pesticide needs.
 Yet adoption remains constrained by seed costs, management complexity and, in some regions, concerns about soil water depletion.
-Emerging meta-analyses indicate that careful selection of species and termination methods can mitigate such trade-offs, and that integrating cover crops into diversified rotations is key to maximising both SOC gains and agronomic benefits (He et al., 2025; Jian et al., 2020).
+Emerging meta-analyses indicate that careful selection of species and termination methods can mitigate such trade-offs, and that integrating cover crops into diversified rotations is key to maximising both SOC gains and agronomic benefits (He et al., 2025; Jian and al., 2020).